Josh Gad: 2008–2012: Breakthrough with The Book of Mormon

 After Back to You, Gad appeared as a correspondent on The Daily Show on May 5, 2009, and became a regular correspondent on June 2, 2009.
 His signature segments include "The War on Christmas", in which he played an oversexed Benjamin Franklin, and "Chubby Chasers", in which he reported on Michelle Obama's efforts to curb childhood obesity.
 Gad made his final appearance as a correspondent on June 27, 2011.
 Also in 2009, Gad starred in the short-form Crackle horror comedy series Woke Up Dead.

-In 2010, he had a supporting role in the romantic comedy-drama film Love & Other Drugs opposite Jake Gyllenhaal and Anne Hathaway.
+In 2010, he had a supporting role in the romantic comedy-drama film Love & Other Drugs.
 That same year, Gad had a voice role in the family comedy film Marmaduke.
 In 2011, Gad voiced Mondo in the MTV adult animated sitcom Good Vibes.
 That same year, Gad portrayed Elder Cunningham in the Broadway musical The Book of Mormon.
 The show opened at the Eugene O'Neill Theatre on March 24, 2011.
 His last performance was June 6, 2012.
-Gad was nominated for the 2011 Tony Award for Best Leading Actor in a Musical and won for Grammy Award for Best Musical Theater Album, along with his co-star Andrew Rannells.
+Gad was nominated for the 2011 Tony Award for Best Leading Actor in a Musical and won for Grammy Award for Best Musical Theater Album, along with his costar Andrew Rannells.

 In 2012, Gad had a leading role in the independent film She Wants Me.
 Also in 2012, Gad co-created, produced and starred in the NBC sitcom 1600 Penn.
 Both Good Vibes and 1600 Penn were canceled after one season.
 That same year, Gad voiced the molehog Louis in Ice Age: Continental Drift.